beauxq/be8bbbce/readme.md

 Run main.py (text) or visual.py (gui).

-The gui uses the pygame python package that must be installed.
+The gui uses the pygame python package.
 Note this bug with resizing the window in pygame: https://github.com/pygame/pygame/issues/201
 Don't resize the window from the corner.
 Use the sides.